-etrating the myocardial slab.
+Figure 8 shows a time sequence of images for the bullet penetrating the myocardial slab.
 These data were obtained from the low-velocity simulations with a Courant number of 0.1, using the fine grid resolution.
 As the bullet penetrated the slab, it transferred its energy to the surrounding tissue producing damage [4].
 The increasing size of the wound with distance from the entrance location is evident.
 Plastic yielding at the tip of the bullet can be seen in the lower panels.

 For all slab penetration simulations, the wound profile exhibited an approximate circular central area of complete tissue disruption in the fragment path, presenting a diameter increase from entrance to exit, as reported in clinical cases [4] (Fig. 9).
-A layered distribution of the failed particles was observed in the adjoining area of "injured" soft tissue.
+A layered distribution of the failed particles was observed in the adjoining area of 'injured' soft tissue.
+As expected, the

+- 10 failed particles was observed in the adjoining area of 'injured' soft tissue.
 As expected, the number of failed particles decreased with distance from the center of the bullet tract.
-The percentage of failed particles was $\sim 5\%$ of the total number of particles.

-The distribution of failed particles, the size of the entry wound and cavity, and the shape of the exit wound depended on the speed of the projectile.
-A speed of 150 m/s produced an almost round exit wound, with evenly distributed layers of failed particles (Fig. 10(a)), whereas a lower speed of 50 m/s produced an elliptical distribution of failed particles (Fig. 10(b)), reflecting the underlying symmetry of the fiber family and its variation through the slab (Fig. 4).
+The percentage of failed particles was approximately 5% of the total number of particles. - The distribution of failed particles, the size of the entry wound and cavity, and the shape of the exit wound depended on the speed of the projectile.
+A speed of 150 m/s produced an almost round exit wound, with evenly distributed layers of failed particles (Fig. 10a), while a lower speed of 50 m/s produced an elliptical distribution of failed particles (Fig. 10b), reflecting the underlying symmetry of the fiber family and its variation through the slab (Fig. 4).
 Thus, the influence of the transversely isotropic material symmetry was more pronounced at lower projectile velocities.
+The size of the entry wound was between 10-11 mm.
+For the 50 m/s second simulation, the diameter of the resulting cavity was between 16-19 mm, while the diameter of the cavity plus the layer of failed material was between 29-38 mm.